w3bu1/hackaton_24_06_2024/README.md

 This project is part of the intra-university `hackathon` of `Ecole 42 Antananarivo`.

-The theme of the hackathon is `Independence Day`.
+The theme was 🎆`Independence Day`🎆.

 It started on `2024-06-24 at 8 A.M`. and ended on `2024-06-25 at 12 P.M`.